-Knowledge and skill development in the evaluation of quantitative research studies and the translation of outcomes research into practice.
-This course emphasizes applying current theoretical models and research to clinical practice.
+Develops knowledge and skill in the evaluation of quantitative research studies and the translation of outcomes research into practice.
+Emphasizes applying current theoretical models and research to clinical practice.

 Focuses on evaluating health programs including the activities, characteristics, and outcomes used to draw conclusions about health programs.
 Students develop skills in health program planning and evaluation through discussion and analysis of literature and development of a health program evaluation plan.

-Integration of organizational and management theories within the context of the nursing process to the delivery of nursing services in a variety of settings and systems.
-The role of the advanced practice nurse in various levels of management is analyzed and required core abilities required of the manager are emphasized.
-Factors affecting the dynamic changes in the health care system and delivery of nursing care are integrated.
+Integrates organizational and management theories within the context of change management processes and applies them to the delivery of nursing services in a variety of settings and systems.
+Analyzes the role of the advanced practice nurse at various levels of management and emphasizes the requisite core abilities of the DNP-prepared APRN.
+Investigates factors that affect dynamic changes in the health care system including delivery of nursing care.